khalidabuhakmeh/Htmx.Net/Readme.md

 #### Triggering Client-Side Events

-You can trigger client side events with HTMX using the `HX-Trigger` header.
-Htmx.Net provides a `WithTrigger` helper method to configure one or more events that you wish to trigger.
+You can trigger client-side events with HTMX using the `HX-Trigger` header.
+Htmx.Net provides a `WithTrigger` helper method to configure one or more events you wish to trigger.

 ```c#
 Response.Htmx(h => {